kalpbt/test/README.md

 ProcureMind — PostgreSQL integration and ORM models

-This repository contains a minimal Python project with SQLAlchemy ORM models and a small DB wiring for the ProcureMind presentation flow (Projects, BOQ items, rate cache, vendors, RFQs, quotes, and agent runs).
+This repository contains a minimal Python project with SQLAlchemy ORM models and a small DB wiring for the ProcureMind flow (Projects, BOQ items, rate cache, vendors, RFQs, quotes, and agent runs).

 Quickstart (Windows PowerShell)